chapb/docker-socket-proxy/README.md

 # Docker Socket Proxy

+This is forked from a Traefik-endorsed source -- quoted as per [Traefik](https://docs.traefik.io/providers/docker/).

+>Expose the Docker socket over TCP or SSH, instead of the default Unix socket file.
+It allows different implementation levels of the AAA (Authentication, Authorization, Accounting) concepts, depending on your security assessment:
+>
+>    Authentication with Client Certificates as described in "Protect the Docker daemon socket."
+>    Authorize and filter requests to restrict possible actions with the **TecnativaDocker Socket Proxy**.
+>    Authorization with the Docker Authorization Plugin Mechanism
+>    Accounting at networking level, by exposing the socket only inside a Docker private network, only available for Traefik.
+>    Accounting at container level, by exposing the socket on a another container than Traefik's.
+With Swarm mode, it allows scheduling of Traefik on worker nodes, with only the "socket exposer" container on the manager nodes.
+>    Accounting at kernel level, by enforcing kernel calls with mechanisms like SELinux, to only allows an identified set of actions for Traefik's process (or the "socket exposer" process).
+>    SSH public key authentication (SSH is supported with Docker > 18.09)

+The only required permission is "- `CONTAINERS`".

+# Original Below

 [![](https://images.microbadger.com/badges/version/tecnativa/docker-socket-proxy:latest.svg)](https://microbadger.com/images/tecnativa/docker-socket-proxy:latest "Get your own version badge on microbadger.com")
 [![](https://images.microbadger.com/badges/image/tecnativa/docker-socket-proxy:latest.svg)](https://microbadger.com/images/tecnativa/docker-socket-proxy:latest "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/commit/tecnativa/docker-socket-proxy:latest.svg)](https://microbadger.com/images/tecnativa/docker-socket-proxy:latest "Get your own commit badge on microbadger.com")